diffblue/gitlab/doc/api/users.md

 - `201 OK` on success.
 - `404 User Not Found` if user cannot be found.
-- `403 Forbidden` when trying to ban a user that is blocked by LDAP synchronization or is deactivated.
+- `403 Forbidden` when trying to ban a user that is not active.

 ## Unban user